-Allows # of concurrent migrations to be set through the command line rather than using the
+Allows # of concurrent migrations to be set through the command line rather than using the Migration Monitor interface.

 The command line must be executed from the Transend Migrator installation directory.
 It will be easier to create a batch file using Notepad rather than manually running it from the command line.
 Here is an example of a simple batch file.